komkom/jsonc/README.md

 # jsonc

 Jsonc is a simplified json format which allows comments and unquoted values delimited by whitespace.
-A jsonc formatted file can be transformed to a json file.
+A jsonc formatted file can be unambiguously transformed to a json file.
 Comments will be stripped out and quotes added.

 Any valid json is also a valid jsonc - but this goes only in one direction.